nackermann/Voozix.SpriteKit/README.md

 ## Enemy Types

-- Ball:
+- Ball: Moves in a pattern
-- Wall
-- Hunter
+- Hunter: Follows the player around

 ## Technical details
 A Doxygen documentation is available at http://mreinfurt.github.io/Voozix/html/